Vyral/angelia-black-recruiting/_posts/2019-06-10-4-things-every-homebuyer-should-do.md

 {% include youtube.html %}

-I get asked all the time what buyers need to do to prepare for their home purchase. **Here are my top tips:**
+Buyers ask me all the time what they need to do to prepare for their home purchase. **Here are my top tips:**

 **1\.
 Know your credit score.** Your score will affect the type of loan program you get.

 **2\.
-Don’t open up new lines of credit.** While you’re out an about looking for a home, do not open any new credit cards, buy a car, furniture, or anything else with credit.
+Don’t open up new lines of credit.** While you’re out and about looking for a home, do not open any new credit cards, buy a car, furniture, or anything else with credit.
 These purchases will affect your score and what you can qualify for in a home.
 Wait until you’ve already bought the home to make those purchases.

 {% include pullquote.html %}